RaviTambade/SDM/UserStory.md

 ### Tips for achieving an effective user story
-an effective user story should follow the<b> 3 Cs</b> and</b> INVEST</b> acronym.
+An effective user story should follow the<b> 3 Cs</b> and</b> INVEST</b> acronym.
 Both of these help to take your user stories to the next level, resulting in more effective software updates.
 #### 3 Cs
 The 3 Cs break each user story into three different benchmarks, creating a more organized process:
 * <b>Card:</b> A written description of the user story used for sprint planning.
 To create and share story cards, try using a work management tool.
 * <b>Conversation: </b>A discussion between customers, users, and developers around the priority and potential solutions to the user story.
 * <b>Confirmation:</b> An agreement between stakeholders that user story objectives and solutions have been reached.
 The 3 Cs help to break down a user story into simple tasks.
 This gives a clear direction for involved stakeholders.
 ### INVEST
 Agile teams assess the quality of stories by using the INVEST acronym:
 * <b>Independent</b>: The user story should be independent of all others.
 Because they are not connected, they can be worked on in any order.
 * <b>Negotiable:</b> A user story should be flexible enough to allow for negotiation between the customer and product owner.
 * <b>Valuable: </b>What value does the user story bring?
 If you cannot find any value, the story should not be completed.